Did you miss the memo?

 If you’re short on time but you’d still like to improve your core strength and stability, then give this quick 10-minute routine a go.
 You can easily add it to your regular yoga practice several times a week for serious toning and sculpting.

 For those of you who are really looking for a fitness routine designed specifically to strengthen your core in big ways, then this 45-minute yoga sequence is right up your alley.
-I suggest having a little bit of experience with yoga to begin with as you’ll need some strength in your arms, thighs, and pelvis to begin with.
+I suggest having a little bit of experience with yoga to begin with as you’ll need some strength in your arms, thighs, and pelvis to move through this yoga sequence.
+You’ll cover basic yoga poses as well as core strengthener exercises like plank pose and boat pose.